KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Ruter by CatoAntonsen](https://github.com/CatoAntonsen/MMM-Ruter)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2019-03-14.
+See <a href="https://github.com/Arve/MMM-Entur-tavle">MMM-Entur-tavle</a> instead.
 1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Ruter.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Ruter.js`: Replace it with built-in fetch.